Create and Edit Releases

-A release is a milestone representing the internal or external delivery of a working, tested version of the software system under development.
+A release is a mid-range unit of time for planning and tracking.
+Consecutive iterations build towards larger goals or themes set out in a release.
 Releases deliver incremental user functionality and enhance the software solution to ensure an ongoing fit with customer needs.
-A project can contain multiple releases.

 Bulk create releases